 Editor’s Note: This is the second in a monthly series of book reviews by the Search Engine Journal editorial team.
 Join us each month to discuss our picks on Facebook, Twitter, and Google+ using the hashtag #SEJBookClub and via the comments below.

-For our second SEJ Book Club, I read Virtual Freedom: How to Work with Virtual Staff to Buy More Time, Become More Productive, and Build Your Dream Business by Chris Ducker.
+For our second SEJ Book Club, I read Virtual Freedom: How to Work with Virtual Staff to Buy More Time, Become More Productive, and Build Your Dream Business (affiliate link) by Chris Ducker.
 For me, it was one of those books that you start reading and don’t put down until you’re done.
 I read it in two days between my regular work load and a road trip to see family, and it was a quick read with a ton of brusquely highlighted excerpts and dog-eared pages.
 I’m glad I bought the paperback version so I could refer to it later down the line.

 I learned a lot, but I thought sharing the road I took, how the book helped me, and where I am now would be a great way to showcase the book’s impact.